-Siglec-8 is an inhibitory receptor selectively expressed on eosinophils and mast cells.
-Because Siglec-8 is expressed in high abundance only on mast cells and eosinophils, it presents a novel way to selectively target these important immune cells.
 Siglec-6 is an inhibitory receptor that our research shows is selectively expressed on mast cells.
-As inhibitory receptors, the natural function of Siglec-8 and Siglec-6 is to counteract activating signals within mast cells and eosinophils that lead to an inflammatory response.
+Because Siglec-6 is expressed in high abundance on mast cells, it presents a novel way to selectively target this important immune cell.
+As an inhibitory receptor, the natural function of Siglec-6 is to counteract activating signals within mast cells that lead to an inflammatory response.
+As a result, agonist antibodies that target Siglec-6, such as AK006, have the potential to inhibit multiple modes of mast cell activation and to reduce the secretion of the broad range of inflammatory mediators secreted by mast cells.
+By targeting Siglec-6, we are seeking to produce drugs with advantages over agents that target a single mast cell secretion product or activation pathway.

-Mast cells and Eosinophils are Effector Cells That are Central to Initiating and Maintaining Inflammatory Responses
+Mast cells are Effector Cells That are Central to Initiating and Maintaining Inflammatory Responses

-Mast cells and/or eosinophils respond to a variety of activating signals including those from cell-cell contact, allergens bound to IgE, neuropeptides (such as Substance P), cytokines including IL-33, thymic stromal lymphopoietin ("TSLP"), IL-5, IL-4 and IL-13 and viruses through Toll-Like Receptors.
-In response to these and other activating signals, mast cells and eosinophils produce a broad range of inflammatory mediators that cause tissue damage and contribute to acute and chronic inflammation.
+Mast cells respond to a variety of activating signals including those from cell-cell contact, allergens bound to IgE, neuropeptides (such as Substance P), cytokines including IL-33, thymic stromal lymphopoietin ("TSLP"), IL-4 and IL-13 and viruses through Toll-Like Receptors.
+In response to these and other activating signals, mast cells produce a broad range of inflammatory mediators that cause tissue damage and contribute to acute and chronic inflammation.
 These mediators include vasoactive amines, bioactive lipids, proteases, chemokines and cytokines.
 The mediators, their functions and their contribution to disease pathogenesis are described in more detail below.

 - Mast cells play an important role in inflammation as the main producer of histamine.
 Histamine causes vasodilation and produces intense itching.
-It is believed to contribute to increased gastrointestinal peristalsis (diarrhea), the skin symptoms of urticaria and ISM, the diffuse vasodilation of anaphylaxis and bronchospasm in asthma. - Proteases secreted from mast cells and eosinophils are the key cause of tissue damage and contribute to tissue fibrosis.
-Eosinophil and mast cell secretions are toxic to surrounding cells and break down tissues, resulting in fibrosis and tissue remodeling. - Mast cells and eosinophils drive inflammation by signaling to other cells of the immune system.
-Mast cells and eosinophils release lipid mediators and a large variety of cytokines including TNFa, IL-1, IL-3, IL-4, IL-5, IL-6, IL-8, IL-9, IL-13, MCP-1, CCL2, CCL3, CCL5, CCL17, TGFa, TGFb and granulocyte-macrophage colony stimulating factor, that attract and activate cells of the innate and adaptive immune system, such as neutrophils, monocytes, macrophages, basophils, B-cells, T-cells and dendritic cells, as well as other mast cells and eosinophils.
+It is believed to contribute to increased gastrointestinal peristalsis (diarrhea), the skin symptoms of urticaria and ISM, the diffuse vasodilation of anaphylaxis and bronchospasm in asthma. - Proteases secreted from mast cells are the key cause of tissue damage and contribute to tissue fibrosis.
+Mast cell secretions are toxic to surrounding cells and break down tissues, resulting in fibrosis and tissue remodeling. - Mast cells drive inflammation by signaling to other cells of the immune system.
+Mast cells release lipid mediators and a large variety of cytokines including TNFa, IL-1, IL-3, IL-4, IL-5, IL-6, IL-9,

+IL-13, MCP-1, CCL2, CCL3, CCL5, CCL17, TGFa, TGFb and granulocyte-macrophage colony stimulating factor, that attract and activate cells of the innate and adaptive immune system, such as neutrophils, monocytes, macrophages, basophils, B-cells, T-cells and dendritic cells, as well as other mast cells and eosinophils.

-Figure 2.
-Mast Cell and Eosinophil Functions
+Figure 1.
+Mast Cell Functions

-Due to their ability to respond to signals from multiple cell types and elicit responses from others, mast cells and eosinophils mediate the immediate hypersensitivity and late phase responses responsible for allergies and many innate and adaptive immune responses.
+Due to their ability to respond to signals from multiple cell types and elicit responses from others, mast cells mediate the immediate hypersensitivity and late phase responses responsible for allergies and many innate and adaptive immune responses.